Most small business owners invest a great deal in their business. With that in mind, you’ll want to make sure it’s all taken care of in your absence.

 This can be useful in the event of a dispute in which the purchase price may be subject to discussion.
 If a buy-sell agreement is in place, a value is established from the outset, making the process much smoother.

-Gain An Advantages By Funding A Buy-Sell With Life & Disability Insurance
+Gain An Advantage By Funding A Buy-Sell With Life & Disability Insurance

 In addition to the benefits to company succession, permanent life insurance policies themselves can gain value over time, becoming financial assets in their own right.
 This depends on the type of policy, of course, but it’s worth looking into the options when planning to fund a buy-sell with life or disability insurance.